The Hubspot Partner Ecosystem: Early Observations from a Hubspot Developer (Part 2 of 2)

-Hubspot wants end-users to live inside the CRM as their system of record.
-That’s why their developer platform offers several ways for end-users to take action, consume information, or trigger external events from within the CRM UI.
+Hubspot wants companies to live inside the CRM, and use it as their system of record.
+That’s why the developer platform offers several ways for end-users to take action, consume information, or trigger external events from within the CRM UI.

 These various UI-based tools are called “CRM Extensions.”
 And they are the creamy center of the Hubspot platform experience.

 To illustrate, here’s an app we’re developing right now: imagine your SaaS is an e-signature tool.
-You know many of your best customers are sales teams that “live” inside Hubspot’s CRM all day long.
-Wouldn’t it be sweet if those reps could access agreement templates, merge in prospect data, send documents out for signature, and see signature status updates, all from within the CRM UI?
+You know many of your best customers are sales teams that focus inside Hubspot’s CRM all day long.
+Wouldn’t it be wicked awesome if those reps could access agreement templates, merge in prospect data, send documents out for signature, and see signature status updates, all from within the CRM UI?

-To achieve this rich user experience, we leverage of a number of Hubspot APIs, as well as iframes and UI elements knowns as “cards” to display data and enable actions contextually (i.e. from w/in a particular contact’s CRM record.)
+To achieve this rich user experience, we are leveraging several Hubspot APIs, as well as iframes and UI elements knowns as “cards” to display data and enable actions contextually (i.e. from w/in a particular contact’s CRM record.)

-If your mutual customers prefer to consume your app inside the Hubspot CRM, extensions offer a powerful opportunity to simplify and speed up their workflow.
+If your mutual customers prefer to consume your SaaS inside the Hubspot CRM, then extensions offer a powerful opportunity to simplify and speed up their workflow.
 Nothing pleases a salesperson more than closing a deal faster with less work (i.e. learning/managing two different SaaS tools.)

 If you’d like some help getting a CRM extension planned and launched, we’re here for you!